Hecking-Heck/Palworld-Linux-Dedicated-Server-Tutorial/README.md

 ## Setup a service to automate the server

-Make sure all the command below are executed as root.
+Make sure all the commands below are executed as root.

-### 1. Setup the maintenance script for server backups and updates.
+### 1. Set up the maintenance script for server backups and updates.

 Create the maintenance script, make it executable and give it the right user permissions:
 ```bash